-For the record, it’s $195 per person, but there’s a readily available promotional code that knocks $50 off, making it $145 all in.
+For the record, it’s $195-$225 per person depending on how far in advance you book, but I have a readily available promotional code that knocks $50 off, making it $145 all in.
 Before I get into it all, I really loved it for a few reasons.

 - The journey is gorgeous.

 - The lack of stress with traffic timing is worth a lot to me.

 - 7 minutes between Manhattan and airport is nuts.